 Heart: Yea but when you do, it’s pretty great.

-In case you’re wondering who ultimately won the great second baby debate, my husband and I currently trying for number two.
+In case you’re wondering who ultimately won the great second baby debate, my husband and I are currently trying for number two.
 The deciding factors: We love being parents, we are actually pretty good at it, and our family just doesn’t feel complete with one kid.

 Whoever said the brain was the strongest force in the human body clearly never had ovaries.